 - Product performance: Market share of all brands, market share of individual brands, market share by product group, etc.

-As you can see, you are spoilt for choice when it comes to KPIs, but you must choose meaningful indicators, i.e. ones that allow you to accurately manage your activities in the short and long term.
+As you can see, you are spoilt for choice when it comes to KPIs, but you must select meaningful indicators, i.e. ones that allow you to accurately manage your activities in the short and long term.

 KPIs adapted to each profile